Ulflander/compendium-js/README.md

 English Natural Language Processing for Node.js and the browser.

-75k only for the browser package.
+90k only for the browser package.

-Scores 90.5% on the Penn Treebank dataset with the browser version, 92% with the node version.
+Scores 92% on the Penn Treebank dataset with the browser version, 94% with the node version.

-Includes sentiment analysis, entities extraction, and many more.
+Includes sentiment analysis, entities extraction, and more.

 MIT licensed.